Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: A Sketch of the Descent Equivariant Tangent Structure on Smooth Manifolds

-is an isomorphism. \end{cor} \begin{proof} Note that since $\overline{f}\colon L \backslash (F \times M) \to L \backslash (E \times M)$ is {\'e}tale by Part (4) of Proposition \ref{Prop: Obsrevations about free L manifolds}, we apply Corollary \ref{Cor: Tangent space isos with pullbacks for local diffeomorphisms} to give the result. \end{proof} \begin{rmk} In what follows we'll have to introduce slice categories with notationally complicated terms with many slash terms.
-In order to make sure terms are as readable as possible, we have adopted the comma category notation $\Cscr \downarrow X$ in order to indicate the slice category of $\Cscr$ over $X$. \end{rmk}
+which is a tangent indexing functor.
+Because of this, however, we will have to introduce slice categories with notationally complicated terms which contain many slash and backslash characters.
+In order to make sure our categories are as readable as possible, we have adopted the comma category notation $\Cscr \downarrow X$ in order to indicate the slice category $\Cscr_{/X}$ of $\Cscr$ over $X$.